 Women might even notice that their menstrual cycles are abnormal or totally disappear.
 If this happens to you, head to your doctor.
 Losing your cycle can have serious implications on future fertility, bone density, and overall health.

-If exercising leaves you tired, defeated, and depressed, it’s time to find an activity that makes you feel really good.
-Maybe that means ditching your super-challenging boot camp class for a gentle yoga flow—or even taking a break from working out altogether.
+If exercising leaves you tired, defeated and depressed, it’s time to find an activity that makes you feel really good.
+Maybe that means ditching your super-challenging online boot camp class for a gentle yoga flow on your balcony — or even taking a break from working out altogether.

 Talking about it with a professional can also help realign your focus and work through underlying issues about anxiety.
 At the end of the day, wellness doesn’t just encompass your physical health.
 It includes mental health, too.